Defence & Space

 Weight (empty) 6 kg

-Materials Steel barrel, receiver, and action; reinforced polymer pistol grip; lightweight aluminum alloy chassis and adjustable buttstock
+Materials Steel barrel, receiver, and action; reinforced polymer pistol grip; lightweight polymer alloy chassis and adjustable buttstock

 Finishes Matte black finish on all steel surfaces; MIL-STD Type III black or red hard anodized finish on aluminum surfaces